3N-VOY/aifitness/README.md

 Deploy to a cloud platform for public access.

 ## Author
-Developed by 3N-VOY (Alexander), as part of a startup team in the ACEin program at the Athens University of Economics and Business.
+Developed by 3N-VOY (Alexander Xagoraris), as part of a startup team in the ACEin program at the Athens University of Economics and Business.